andrewsgardner/WebLearn/README.md

 **Page Specific Code**

-Place all page specific HTML markup in between the provided comments.
-It will be captured using PHP output buffering and integrated into the page layout.
+Place all page-specific HTML markup in between the provided comments.

+It will be captured using PHP output buffering and integrated into the layout.

 **Using the Variables**